Park-Sung-Joon/ATACprofWS/README.md

 ## Example:
 ```
 %>tar xfvz example.tar.gz
+%>cat run.log
 ```
-For guidance purposes, the output results are archived in this example directory.
+For guidance purposes, the some of output results have been archived in this example directory.
+In addition, the file **"run.log"** lists the command lines used above.